MaincraftBareng/MODS/README.md

 on windows its usually on c:\Users\<username>\appData\.minecraft on linux its usually on /home/<username>/.minecraft

-> :warning:note that this will reset your config and mods folder.
+> :warning: note that this will reset your config and mods folder.
 Please backup as necessary